a-imai/XamarinCrashlyticsUpgradeSample/README.md

 !!
 This is not an official procedure.
 This's just a record I've tried, not a PERFECT procedure.
 Please note.

 [Xamarin.Firebase.Crashlytics](https://www.nuget.org/packages/Xamarin.Firebase.Crashlytics/117.0.0-preview02)
+the Crashlytics SDK referenced by this package is 17.0.0.

 # My environment
 Operating System & Version : macOS 10.15.4 (19E287)